epsilon537/boxlambda/docs/build_sys_building_sw.md

 # Building the Software for BoxLambda

-The software associated with a gateware project is automatically compiled, converted to a memory file, and included in the gateware project as part of the build proces.
+The software associated with a gateware project is automatically compiled, converted to a memory file, and included in the gateware project as part of the build process.

 Software projects can also be built independently.
 From the build directory, enter the following command: